Book Review - 'This Is How They Tell Me the World Ends’

 Executive Summary

-This Is How They Tell Me the World Ends succeeds in making the shadowy zero-day market comprehensible to general audiences whilst offering genuine insights to cybersecurity professionals.
-Perlroth’s strength lies in revealing how cyber weapons designed for targeted operations can spiral beyond their intended scope, creating cascading effects that harm ordinary civilians.
-The book’s lasting contribution is its clear-eyed examination of how current policies have blurred the line between state-sponsored operations and civilian harm.
+When it comes to making the shadowy zero-day market comprehensible, This Is How They Tell Me the World Ends succeeds remarkably well.
+Perlroth’s strength lies in revealing how cyber weapons designed for targeted operations inevitably spiral beyond their intended scope, creating cascading effects that harm ordinary civilians.

 Review

-The Shadow Economy: Trading in Software Exploits
+The Shadow Economy of Software Exploits

 The book focuses on the global trade in so-called zero-days—exploits targeting vulnerabilities unknown to software vendors, meaning no fixes exist.
 Perlroth’s focus isn’t on the technical mechanics of these exploits.
 Her interest lies in the moral, political, and societal implications.
-She exposes a shadow market where governments, brokers, and mercenaries compete to buy and stockpile cyber weapons.
-She doesn’t just describe the market—she reports from inside it.
-She also writes how these are deployed to attack power grids, nuclear facilities, hospitals, and civilian systems, and how their use often blurs the line between espionage and sabotage.

 A ransom note from the NotPetya ransomware.
 The US Department of Justice has charged six Russian GRU Unit 74455 officers for this attack, which used stolen NSA exploits.
 Source: uain.press